kamaln7/Modubot/README.md

 ============

 Modubot depends on the PDO php extension, the runkit php extension for dynamic module manipulation (tested with https://github.com/zenovich/runkit), and the shmop php extension.
+Some modules use PHP 5.4 array syntax.
+However, the core is compatible with PHP 5.3.

 License
 =======